Doruk-0891/React-Assignments/README.md

 - componentDidUpdate: This lifecycle triggers on every update or changes in states or props.
 It's often used to perform side effects like updating DOM.
 - componentWillUnmount: This triggers just before the component is about to unmounting from DOM.
 In this we perofrm cleanup task to release the reosurces to prevent memory leak or unexpeccted behaviour.

+# Assignment 9

+## When and why do we need lazy?

+Lazy function in React allows us to load the components dynamically or lazily.
+That means on requirement only, components gets loaded.

+- Code splitting and reduce bundler size.
+- Improve performance.
+- Faster initial load.
+- Better user experience.
+- Reducing browser cache overhead.
+- Optimizing mobile performance.

+## What is Suspense?

+Suspense is a React feature that allows us to declaratively manage asynchronous data fetching and code splitting in our application.
+Suspense with lazy used to perform dynamic imports.
+Use case:
+- Code splitting
+- Data fetching
+- Error handling
+- Avoid callback hell.
+- Simplify code.

+## Why do we get this error: A component was suspended while responding to synchronous input.
+This will cause the UI to be replaced with a loading indicator.
+To fix this, updates that suspend should be wrapped with start transition ?
+How does suspense fix this error?

+Suspense is used to manage the code splitting and asynchronous data fetching , allowing to display a loading indicator while data or code is being fetched.
+When React encounters Suspense boiundary, React knows it might be delay in rendering.So it handle by suspense gracefully.

+This error tells that a component was responding to synchronous input, encopunters a suspension.

+To fix this error,
+- Identify the issue- may be bacause of network request or asynchronous data fetchig or in dynamic import of a component.
+- Wrap that part with suspense and provide fallback.

+## Advantages and disadvantages of Code splitting.

+Code splitting is a technique to split the code into small chunks which makes our application manageable, and can be loaded on time.

+Advantages:
+- Faster intial load time.
+- Better user experience.
+- Improve performance.
+- Optimize resource usage.
+- Optimize mobile performance.
+- Enhance caching
+-  Simpler maintenance.

+  Disadvantages:
+- Complex configuration.
+- Initial loading delay.
+- Asynchronous loading.
+- Route based splitting.
+- Test and Framework support
+- Testing complexity.